Hema9798/CRCGMMeta-Predictor/README.md

 # Implementation
 Clone the repository and set it as working directory <br/>
 ```
-from implementation import CRCGMetaPredict
+from implementation import CRCGMMetaPredict
-res = CRCGMetaPredict('input puchem SMILES of the query compound')
+res = CRCGMMetaPredict('input puchem SMILES of the query compound')
 ```
 The result will be saved in the res variable